Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

 The case for Bob is symmetric. \end{proof}

-\begin{remark} In fact, due to rounding and the fact that Alice is the first to speak, she might get one extra round if the total number of rounds doesn't divide to full epochs, e.g., when the last epoch contains only a single round.
+\begin{remark} In fact, due to rounding and the fact that Alice is the first to speak, she might get one extra round if the total number of rounds does not divide into full epochs, e.g., when the last epoch contains only a single round.
 A more accurate statement is $\RC_A \ge (n -\mathsf{SkipCnt}_A +\mathsf{SkipCnt}_B )/2 - 2$ (and similarly for Bob).
-In order to ease the proof, we ignore this issue. \end{remark}
+In order to simplify the proof, we ignore this issue. \end{remark}

 Next, we connect the number of skips with the amount of noise that happens during the first part of the protocol. \begin{claim} If $t$ transmissions by Alice were corrupted during the $2n/5$ first rounds, then at the end of the protocol,